dylanized/claw/README.md

 	claw(page, selector, fields, 'output', 3);

-Give it an array of pages, and it will save the results of each page to a separate file.
+Give claw an array of pages, and it will save the results of each page to a separate file.

     claw(['http://www.bing.com/search?q=hello', 'http://www.bing.com/search?q=goodbye'], selector, fields, 'output', 3);